gurpreetengineer/slackclone/README.md

-# Getting Started with Create React App
+# Let's Create a Slack Clone, fellas!
+Shall We?

 ### Concepts that are being convered in this project: